natep/Restless/README.md

 Any parameters to the method that are not otherwise consumed (for instance, used in a substitution) are included in the URL as a query item.

+##### FormUrlEncoded

+If you use the annotation `@FormUrlEncoded`, unused parameters will be included in the encoded body, instead of in the URL query.

 #### REQUEST BODY

 An object can be specified for use as an HTTP request body with a `@Body` method annotation containing the parameter name.